lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 </ul>
 ```

 Indent your HTML!
-Your code should look like a flight of ducks 🦆🦆🦆.
+Your code should look like a [V formation of ducks](https://upload.wikimedia.org/wikipedia/commons/0/0b/Eurasian_Cranes_migrating_to_Meyghan_Salt_Lake.jpg) 🦆🦆🦆!